-Where it’s made: Sonora, just over the border from Arizona
+Where bacanora is made: Sonora, just over the border from Arizona

 What it tastes like: Earthy herbs, with a little smoke.
 Why?
 As with mezcal, distillers pit-roast the hearts of agave pacifica, a spiky plant that takes five years to mature.